jentery/mdia200v5/index.md

 Before class, please read the "Narrative" handout.

-Narrative will address genre, story, plot, and emergence.
+Narrative will address genre, story, plot, linearity, non-linearity, and emergence.

 *Please email me if you have any questions or concerns about the Portfolio.*